-We had many HazMat calls that were handled by our regular firefighting grows who are all trained to the operations level.

-firefighting crews who are all trained to the operations level; which allows our firefighters to recognize a hazard and handle the call defensively.
+We had many HazMat calls that were handled by our regular firefighting crews who are all trained to the operations level; which allows our firefighters to recognize a hazard and handle the call defensively.
 These calls were mostly made up of carbon monoxide incidents, natural gas leaks, and small fuel spills.
 However, some calls required a more technical response.
 This is where the Bloomfield Township Fire Department Hazardous Materials (HazMat) Team can be used to bring in the level of expertise needed to mitigate the incident.